mee404/mee404.github.io/tutorials/python-numpy-tutorial.md

 Numpy
 -->

-This tutorial was contributed by [Justin Johnson](http://cs.stanford.edu/people/jcjohns/).
+This tutorial was prepared by [Justin Johnson](http://cs.stanford.edu/people/jcjohns/).

 We will use the Python programming language for all assignments in this course.
 Python is a great general-purpose programming language on its own, but with the